P.O.W.

 M.P.
 Hildreth P.O.W. records

-The POW’s had almost two weeks of freedom from the Germans but their Allied camp commanders maintained a sense of military discipline to preserve order while awaiting transportation home.
-The airlift (see video) of liberated POW.s began on May 13, 1945 as ‘Operation Revival‘ with several additional videos of this airlift evacuation.
+The end of the “barb bound community” was aptly captured in the “Russky Come!” headline of the P.O.W.-controlled Barth Hard Times two-page newspaper issued May 5, 1945.
+It provided details on the German plans to march the internees out of the camp ahead of the Russian advance but the senior Allied officers opposed those plans, with the German camp commander deciding that the German soldiers would abandon the camp, as they did overnight.
+The P.O.W.s had almost two weeks of freedom after the Germans fled, but the Allied camp commanders maintained a sense of military discipline to preserve order while awaiting transportation home.
+The airlift (see video) of almost 8,500 liberated P.O.W. internees from Stalag Luft I began on May 13, 1945 as ‘Operation Revival‘ with several additional videos of this airlift evacuation.

 Upon liberation, Lt.
 Hildreth was first transferred to American military control at Camp Lucky Strike (RAMP Camp No. 1), a tent encampment, in Le Havre, France.
 The War Department sent Annie a telegram on May 25 that Paul was returned to military control as a released P.O.W..
 While at Camp Lucky Strike, Paul was required to sign a certificate agreeing not to disclose ‘military information.’
 On June 1, he was moved to England.
 While interned, Hildreth had received promotion to First Lieutenant (on August 7, 1944).
 With a little time to savor freedom first in Paris and then London, Paul enjoyed several local establishments, such as staying at the Jewel Club, visiting with a cousin, and purchasing perfume for his wife back home.
 This was possible once he received $150 for some of the time as a P.O.W.